 - Study Results

 |Alzheimer Disease||Drug: COR388 capsule Drug: Placebo capsule||Phase 2 Phase 3|

-This is a randomized, double-blind, placebo-controlled study that will assess the efficacy, safety, and tolerability of 2 dose levels of COR388 oral capsules in subjects with probable AD dementia according to the National Institute on Aging-Alzheimer's Association (NIA-AA) criteria.
-The study will enroll approximately 573 generally healthy male and female subjects ≥55 and ≤80 years of age.
-Enrolled subjects must have a documented diagnosis of mild to moderate AD dementia.
-The subject should not have other conditions or brain imaging abnormalities that can explain the symptoms of dementia.
-All subjects will be encouraged to have LPs (during screening, week 24 and week 48) in the absence of medical conditions that can increase the risk of the procedure in the opinion of the Investigator.
-Cerebrospinal fluid (CSF), saliva, and blood will be analyzed for measurements of biomarkers of AD and neuroinflammation, and for the presence of bacterial deoxyribonucleic acid (DNA) of Porphyromonas gingivalis (P. gingivalis [Pg]).
-A subset of sites will monitor subjects for clinical evidence of periodontitis at baseline, 24 and 48 weeks.
+This was a randomized, double-blind, placebo-controlled study that assessed the efficacy, safety, and tolerability of 2 dose levels of COR388 oral capsules in subjects with probable Alzheimer's disease (AD) dementia according to the National Institute on Aging-Alzheimer's Association (NIA-AA) criteria.
+The subject did not have other conditions or brain imaging abnormalities that could explain the symptoms of dementia.
+All subjects were encouraged to have lumbar punctures (LPs) (during screening, week 24 and week 48) in the absence of medical conditions that could increase the risk of the procedure in the opinion of the Investigator.
+Cerebrospinal fluid (CSF), saliva, and blood were analyzed for measurements of biomarkers of AD and neuroinflammation, and for the presence of bacterial deoxyribonucleic acid (DNA) of Porphyromonas gingivalis (P. gingivalis).
+A subset of sites monitored subjects for clinical evidence of periodontitis at baseline, 24 and 48 weeks.

-The study will consist of 3 periods: a screening period of up to 6 weeks, a treatment period of up to 48 weeks, and a safety follow-up period of 6 weeks.
+The study consisted of 3 phases: a screening phase of up to 6 weeks, a treatment phase of up to 48 weeks, and a safety follow-up phase of 6 weeks.

 |Study Type :||Interventional (Clinical Trial)|